Utah’s Most Endangered Places: A Yearly Report

 -

-Salt Lake County - Abravanel Hall and Japantown, West High School, Fifth Ward Meetinghouse, LDS Wells Ward, Historic Districts of Salt Lake City, Salt Lake City's West Side, Our Lady of Lourdes
+Salt Lake County - Abravanel Hall, SLC Japantown, West High School, Fifth Ward Meetinghouse, LDS Wells Ward, Historic Districts of Salt Lake City, Salt Lake City's West Side, Our Lady of Lourdes

 -